ryukirisame/learningjs/execution-context.md

 # Scope Chain
 ## Identifier Resolution Algorithm
-At any scope level (function or global)
+Lets suppose JS is trying to resolve an identifier.
+At any scope level (function or global):
 1. Step 1 - Check the current Lexical Environment's ER
     - if found, return
 2. Step 2 - Check the current Variable Environment's ER  (check the VE of the same execution context after checking that context’s LE)